saucelabs/sauce-docs/docs/mobile-apps/live-testing/live-mobile-app-testing.md

 <img src={useBaseUrl('img/live-testing/select-app-from-main-page.png')} alt="App settings - Android" width="800"/>

-### from App Management - App Builds
+### From App Management - App Builds
 In the **App Builds tab** of a selected app group, you can start a test by clicking **Start Test** in the row of the specific app build you wish to test.
 This is helpful for conducting A/B testing or for documenting and validating feature parity across different versions of the same app.

 <img src={useBaseUrl('img/live-testing/select-app-from-app-builds.png')} alt="App settings - Android" width="800"/>

-### from Live - Mobile Apps
+### From Live - Mobile Apps
-On the **Live Mobile Apps Testing** page, you can search for and select the desired app build from the dropdown menu to begin testing.
+On the **Live Mobile Apps Testing** page, you can search for and select the desired app build from the dropdown list to begin testing.

 <img src={useBaseUrl('img/live-testing/select-app-from-live-mobile-apps.png')} alt="App settings - Android" width="800"/>